 Prerequisites

-Platform for AI (PAI) is activated, including Data Science Workshop (DSW), Deep Learning Containers (DLC), and Elastic Algorithm Service (EAS).
-The default workspace is created.
+Activate Platform for AI (PAI), including Data Science Workshop (DSW), Deep Learning Containers (DLC), and Elastic Algorithm Service (EAS), and create a default workspace.
 For more information, see Activate PAI and create a default workspace.

-Lingjun resources are purchased, and a resource quota is created for the purchased Lingjun resources.
-The following table describes the resource specifications that are supported by different numbers of model parameters.
-Select appropriate resource specifications based on your actual number of model parameters.
-For more information about the node specifications of Lingjun resources, see the Pricing of nodes section of the "Billing of Lingjun resources (Serverless Edition)" topic.
-For more information, see Create a resource group and purchase Lingjun resources and Lingjun resource quotas.
+Purchase Lingjun resources and create a resource quota.
+The following table lists the supported resource specifications for different model sizes.
+Select the appropriate resources based on the model size you use.
+For more information about the node specifications of Lingjun resources, see Lingjun Serverless pricing details.
+For more information about how to purchase resources and create a quota, see Create a resource group and purchase Lingjun resources and Create a resource quota.

 Full-parameter training resources